← All writing

 naive RTNbest-known stack

 Toy ppl(b) = ppl_fp16 · (1 + α · 2^(-βb)).
 Naive RTN elbows around 6 bits; the best-known stack pushes the elbow to ~4.
-The shaded region below the stack elbow is where the 2024+ techniques are fighting.
+The shaded region below the stack elbow is where the 2024+ techniques are aimed.

 6.00